deepset-ai/haystack-home/content/blog/optimize-rag-with-nvidia-nemo/index.md

 - **Recall Improvements**: The reranker improves Recall@5 for both single-hit and multi-hit, with multi-hit recall seeing the highest boost (+6.80%).
 This improvement is crucial when multiple relevant documents are needed for comprehensive context, as the reranker successfully surfaces more relevant documents within the top results.
 - **Reranking Quality**: Metrics like MRR@5 and NDCG@5 indicate a significant improvement in reranking performance.
 The rise in MRR (+5.59%) suggests that relevant documents appear earlier, while the NDCG increase (+5.90%) indicates better overall ranking quality, making it easier to retrieve relevant information from the top of the results.

-In summary, this analysis shows that the reranking model significantly enhances both retrieval and ranking metrics, underscoring its value in surfacing relevant content effectively within the RAG pipeline.
+In summary, this analysis shows that the reranking model significantly enhances both retrieval and reranking metrics, underscoring its value in surfacing relevant content effectively within the RAG pipeline.

 > For detailed code used in this evaluation, check out [Cookbook: Evaluate Reranking-Enhanced Retrieval Pipelines](https://colab.research.google.com/drive/1KMBC4lx4yl2kjJGXwnlEJpd9TtVpmkRX?usp=sharing)
 >